Alexander Medvinsky Research Group

 Ontogeny of haematopoietic stem cells

-Haematopoietic stem cells (HSCs) developing in the embryo ultimately give rise to the adult haematopoietic system.
-The main direction of our research is to investigate cellular and molecular mechanisms involved in the generation and expansion of primitive HSCs in the mammalian embryo.
+Haematopoietic stem cells (HSCs) developing in the embryo give rise to the adult haematopoietic system.
+We investigate cellular and molecular mechanisms underpinning HSC generation in the mammalian embryo.

 Adelle Greene (PhD Student)